marceloch2/user-list-component/README.md

 ```

+To show my skills i did not used bootstrap or alike, i did vanilla js debounce, not underscore, lodash or jquery.
+My media-query with pure scss without grid system and used flex-box to better alignment when resizing.

 I did my list with lazy-load checking for mouse wheel with a wheelDelta intense pressure number, after some test i got a good usability i think, avoiding user to get more results when he is just trying to check the end of the first list and not loading more.

 The search input for now is triggered with Enter key, so just type "John" and press Enter to test, please.